 - March 31: World Backup Day

-The March equinox occurs on March 20 at 5:58 P.M.
-EDT this year, ushering in the spring season in the Northern Hemisphere.
+The March equinox occurs on March 19 at 11:50 P.M.
+EDT in 2020, ushering in the spring season in the Northern Hemisphere.
 At this time, the Sun’s position will be at which of the following coordinates on the celestial sphere?

 A. 0 hour right ascension, 0° declination.